 Serving Suggestions

-- Vegan Sausage: Try one of these 15 Delicious Vegan Sausage Recipes for a delicious side to your oat pancakes.
+- Try one of these 15 Delicious Vegan Sausage Recipes for a delicious side to your oat pancakes.

-- Fresh Fruit Salad: Serve your pancakes alongside a vibrant fresh fruit salad.
+- Serve your pancakes alongside a vibrant, fresh fruit salad like my Red, White, and Blue Fruit Salad.

-- Smoothie: Wash your pancakes down with a refreshing smoothie or Vegan Warm Spiced Pumpkin Milk.
+- Wash your pancakes down with a refreshing Homemade Vegan Mango Kale Smoothie or Vegan Warm Spiced Pumpkin Milk.

 Storage and Reheating